gavinbunney/terraform-provider-kubectl/README.md

 $ make test
 ```

 The provider uses k3s to run integration tests.
-These tests look for any `*.tf` files in the `_examples` folder and run an `plan`, `apply`, `refresh` and `plan` loop over each file.
+These tests look for any `*.tf` files in the `test/e2e` folder and run an `plan`, `apply`, `refresh` and `plan` loop over each file.

 Inside each file the string `name-here` is replaced with a unique name during test execution.
 This is a simple string replace before the TF is applied to ensure that tests don't fail due to naming clashes.

-Each scenario can be placed in a folder, to help others navigate and use the examples, and added to the [README.MD](./_examples/README.MD).
+Each scenario can be placed in a folder, to help others navigate and use the examples, and added to the [README.MD](./test/e2e/README.MD).

 > Note: The test infrastructure doesn't support multi-file TF configurations so ensure your test scenario is in a single file.